 Transferring audiobooks you bought on mainstream platforms like Audibles and iTunes is easy.
-The platforms have a straightforward provisioning for such transfers.
-What happens when you want to put free or third party audiobooks on your device?
+The platforms have straightforward provisioning for such transfers.
+What happens when you want to put free or third-party audiobooks on your device?
 How should you go about it?

 The procedure you use when using iTunes is simple.
 You first have to download the audiobook you want from iTunes.
 After this, connect your phone to your computer using a USB cable.

 - Wait for iTunes to recognize your phone before tapping on the iPhone icon on your iTunes.